 Modern boxing is still largely regulated by the same rules first published in 1867.
 The matches are much more extravagant and glitzy than those seen in 1867, however, and a modern prize fighter is nothing short of a celebrity.

-Placing bets on boxing matches has existed as long as the sport itself, but modern bet makers certainly have convenience on their side.
+Enjoying online betting on boxing matches has existed as long as the sport itself, but modern bet makers certainly have convenience on their side.
 The majority of major boxing matches have bet making option at online bookmakers, at placing a bet takes just seconds of time when placing mobile boxing match bets from your phone.
 Less mainstream boxing matches are also often covered, though this depends on the online bookmaker in question.

 Common boxing bets are often simply predicting one fighter to officially win over the other.
 More focused bets include predicting how long the fight will last, and in what fashion the fight will be concluded.
 For example, a bet can be placed on a fighter to win, in the third round, by means of knockout.
 A payout may still be given for predicting the correct fighter, but if the fighter wins b judges decision as apposed to knockout, the payout may be less.